sayantan0307/ApproximateAdder/README.md

 Step 3: Then create the two other modules ( Carry_Generator and Sub_Adder) using the files with the same name.

 Step 4: Using these 3 modules, we create a block of the Approximate Adder, which will add 4 bits.
 3 such blocks are connected to form a 12-bit Adder.
 Follow the code in the Approximate_Adder_Block.txt file for creating one such block.
+In this case, instead of using these Approximate_Adder_Block files, the adder has been directly created using the smaller blocks.

 Final Step: Connect three of the blocks, to form the 12-bit adder.
 Follow the file named Approximate_Adder.txt for the creation of such a block.